 Can you believe it?
 We’re already to Part 7 of the Affiliate Marketing for Your Business series.
 In this series, we’re covering the introductory fundamentals to the advanced concepts of affiliate programs that your business will benefit from.

-These last few posts have focused on affiliates, getting to know them and how they operate their businesses.
+These last few posts have focused on affiliate marketers, getting to know them and how they operate their businesses.
 In this post, we are going to use that information as a foundation for what your program can offer to attract, retain, and increase the number of affiliates promoting your offers.

 How do affiliates find an affiliate program?

 First of all, you need to know affiliates spend a tremendous amount of time researching and comparing programs prior to joining.
 Knowing what they’re looking for and what they need for success will assist you in recruiting and retaining them.
-Seasoned affiliates look for programs with respectable reputations, they research websites, forums, ask other affiliates and compare directories.
+Seasoned affiliate marketers look for programs with respectable reputations, they research websites, forums, ask other affiliates and compare directories.
 They’re also interested in available offers, the payouts, regular specials or seasonal promotions, stipulations, limitations and fees.
 When you’re starting out, make sure to provide as much information as possible to paint a clear picture of what your affiliates can expect.
 Most importantly, create a compelling story as to why affiliates should join your program, highlighting features, incentives, bonuses, specials, and anything else that differentiates you from the rest.